Northampton: Motorsport

+Three-time defending BTCC Teams' champions Alliance Racing are based in Northampton.

-Other sports
+Other sport

 Northampton is also home to Collingtree Park Golf Club, which hosted the British Masters in 1995.
 There are also many equestrian and country activities, and several water sports centres, such as the Nene Whitewater Centre, which provides an artificial whitewater course for canoes, kayaks and rafts.
 The Northampton Swimming Club also trained the young Olympic swimmer Caitlin McClatchey.

 Northampton is also home to Be Military Fit in Abington Park where members can train up to 7 times a week with serving or ex-military fitness instructors.

 Northampton Greyhound Stadium hosted greyhound racing from 1928 to 1964 and speedway from 1929 to 1930.